 Anchors Aweigh can around the beginning of new era of film musicals, at a time when the genre became almost exclusively one filmed in colour and when the distinctive style of the MGM musical took off, separating them from the likes of the Astaire & Rodgers musicals of the past.
 Unlike Fred Astaire, Gene Kelly was off the people, usually playing commoners on screen.
 Fred Astaire did play a sailor in Follow the Fleet but no doubt Gene Kelly suits it better.

 Perhaps the film’s best highlight is Gene Kelly dancing with Jerry of Tom & Jerry fame.
-It might not be as technically advanced or as smoothly animated as later live action/animation hybrids but it’s one of the most awe inspiring.
-They animators even make note to include Jerry’s reflection in the floor.
+It might not be as technically advanced or as smoothly animated as later live-action/animation hybrids but it’s one of the most awe-inspiring.
+The animators even make note to include Jerry’s reflection in the floor.
 The studio originally wanted Disney to allow them use of Mickey Mouse for the number, which seems very hard to believe.
 The inclusion of some very Disney looking animated creatures, including two which look suspiciously like Bambi and Thumper, suggests the studio was serious about including Mickey.